English

 Doctors split the liver received from a dead (brain-dead) person into two portions.
 Each portion can help a patient in need of a transplant.
 The part of the liver gradually regenerates itself.

-Today most transplants happen with donations from a living person LDLT.
+Today, most transplants happen with donations from a living person LDLT.

 The experts at Manipal Hospitals, Jaipur, help patients enrol on the national donor registry (waitlist) for liver transplants.
 However, if the patient has a donor available, the doctors help match the requirements to ensure the patient can accept the donor's liver.
-Doctors match parameters like blood type, body size, and several medical conditions before acknowledging the suitable donor.
+Doctors match parameters like blood type, body size, and several medical conditions before acknowledging a suitable donor.

 The patients who enter the wait list for a donor get a priority score based on their condition.
 Patients with urgent requirements enter into a priority list to ensure donation reaches the patient who needs it the most.
-The coordinator from the hospital keeps the patients informed as there is a long queue for liver transplants in India.
+The coordinator from the hospital keeps the patients informed, as there is a long queue for liver transplants in India.

 The expert liver transplant surgeons in Jaipur at Manipal Hospitals access the liver using an incision across the abdomen.
 The surgeons install the new liver after separating the existing liver and attaching the blood vessels and bile ducts to the new liver.
 The patient then reaches the intensive care unit under expert monitoring for several days.

 The team of doctors monitors the condition and blood samples to ensure that the new liver starts to function as desired.
 The intravenous catheters manage blood sugar levels, electrolytes and blood volume.
-The patient moves to a recovery unit for a few days and is gradually brought back on liquids, regular bowels and food before getting discharged.
-Patients need to choose an expert facility and doctor for their liver transplant as it's a complicated procedure.
+The patient moves to a recovery unit for a few days and is gradually brought back on liquids, regular bowel and food before getting discharged.
+Patients need to choose an expert facility and doctor for their liver transplant, as it's a complicated procedure.

-Post Liver Transplant Complications
+Post-Liver Transplant Complications

 • Immune System Rejecting Liver

 Our immune system identifies and destroys anything unwanted that enters our body.
 It might treat the new liver as an undesirable element and launch an attack on it.
-The first 90 days are critical as more than 64% of patients need medicines to overcome the rejection from the immune system.
+The first 90 days are critical, as more than 64% of patients need medicines to overcome the rejection from the immune system.
 The same drugs that help overcome the rejection might cause infections that may last for some time and need medical supervision.

 • Infections